Belize: Wildlife Medicine & Conservation

 Discover the rich diversity of Belize while working in collaboration with the Belize Wildlife and Referral Clinic.
 Be introduced to the major ecosystems in Belize, the plant and animal organisms inhabiting these areas, and the strategies employed by biologists and environmental resource managers.
-Learn from and with the staff through hands on labs and excursions.
-During this section of the program labs will include everything from spay and neuter to a VIP behind the scenes tour of the Belize Zoo.
+Learn from and with the staff through hands-on labs and excursions.
+During this section of the program, labs will include everything from spay and neuter to a VIP behind-the-scenes tour of the Belize Zoo.
 Visit an Iguana Project and Baboon Sanctuary.
 From bird examination, including Scarlet Macaw health checks, to baboon rehabilitation and crocodile capture, you will experience all parts of wildlife medicine and conservation in central Belize.

 Travel to coastal Placencia where you will have the opportunity to get your PADI scuba dive certification, so novice divers are welcome!
 While here, experience the incredible marine life up close, while attending daily lectures on marine animal zoology and physiology.

-End your Central American experience with an excursion to neighboring Guatemala, where you will visit the ARCAS Wildlife Rescue and Rehabilitation center.
+End your Central American experience with an excursion to neighboring Guatemala, where you will visit the ARCAS Wildlife Rescue and Rehabilitation Center.

-Check out the Belize Wildlife and Referral Clinic Facebook page here!
+Check out the Belize Wildlife and Referral Clinic Facebook page here.

 The program will comply with local public health recommendations as well as recommended standards of the University of Minnesota.
 This may include modifications to the program calendar, weekly schedule, classroom environment, course delivery, housing arrangements, transportation policies, and/or in-country travel restrictions.
-Below are some of the current program specific changes, but know that these modifications could change at anytime as we get more information:

-Depart from Minneapolis-Saint Paul: May 15, 2021
+Depart from Minneapolis-Saint Paul: May 12, 2022

-Arrive in Belize: May 15, 2021
+Arrive in Belize: May 12, 2022

-Depart from Belize: May 29, 2021
+Depart from Belize: May 26, 2022

-These dates are subject to change.
+These dates are tentative.